lmcmicu/openquantumreality.org/README.md

 python3 jinja2html.py src/team.jinja2 html/team.html
 </pre>

-3. Ideally, you will have already tried recompiling the code on your own laptop and verified that you can do so without error before making any changes to the server.
+3. Ideally, you will have already tried recompiling the code on your own laptop and verified that you can do so without error before making any changes whatsoever to the server.
 If there are errors, adjust the `.md` file as necessary.
 Note that the paths to linked images or other resources need to be adjusted so that `resource.ext` becomes `resources/resource.ext`.

-4. If the code compiles without errors, check each generated file in the `html/` directory and if there are any further problems, adjust the `.md` file accordingly until compilation gives the desired output.
+4. If the code compiles without errors, check each generated file in the `html/` directory and if there are any further problems (formatting issues, etc.), adjust the `.md` file accordingly until compilation gives the desired output.